sverrirab/envirou/README.md

 ![Build Status](https://travis-ci.org/sverrirab/envirou.svg?branch=master)

-Envirou (`ev`) helps you to quickly configure your shell environment.
-Stop writing `export` statemenents and maintaining custom shell scripts.
+Envirou (`ev`) helps you to quickly view and configure your shell environment.
+Display important variables with nice formatting and hide the ones you don't care about.
+No more custom shell scripts to configure your environment!

 Example after minimal configuration:
 ![Simple View](./screenshots/header.png)